slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Men marry women with the hope they will never change.
 Women marry men with the hope they will change.
 Invariably they are both disappointed."
 -- H. Harwood [1874] & R. Gore-Bro [1893]*

 Marry an happy person.
 Unhappy spouse, unhappy life.
-People are not avoiding marriage, people are avoiding divorce.
+Men are not avoiding marriage, men are avoiding divorce.

 Hints: